autoprotocol/autoprotocol-python/CONTRIBUTING.rst

 Linting and Formatting:
     We use pre-commit_ as our linting and auto-formatting framework.
+    Lint is checked with pylint_ and auto-formatting is done with black_.
     This is automatically executed as part of the `git commit` and `git push` workflows.
 You may also execute it manually by using the snippet below.